Table of Contents ×

 Another way you can use TikTok as a marketing channel is by humanizing the brand.

-You can do this by including behind-the-scenes content, showing employees and the people behind the brand, or inviting customers to ask questions and participate in polls about products.
+You can do this by including behind-the-scenes content, showing employees and the people behind the brand, inviting customers to ask questions and participate in polls about products, and embedding TikTok videos to provide a dynamic visual element to your interactions.

 Here’s how a staff member of a Dairy Queen franchise, Catherine, shares her ice cream creation on TikTok.